 On a less lofty level, Manology is a place to have fun, try out some new things, share stories, humor and knowledge, learn and to make new friendships.
 Sessions are interactive, friendly and experiential, not lectures.
 It’s a great place to connect with yourself and other men in a safe, fun and positive atmosphere.
 It’s an easy way to break out of patterns of emotional and social isolation.
 Come and hang out!

 Manology holds a set of evolving ideas about 21st Century masculinity:

-A 21st Century masculinity seeks to create and sustain positive community among males; understands that the masculine and feminine co-exist in all of us; strives for holistic health in body/mind/spirit; is skilled in the arts of friendship, intimacy, mentorship, and fathering; is skilled in leadership and followership; is honoring in relationships and conscious in sexuality; is creatively alive, spontaneous, clear and aligned in life purpose; is skilled in cooperation; is self-aware and responsible in communication; is assertive in conflict; is connected to the wider community and nature, and practices sustainability with self, others and the Earth.
+A 21st Century masculinity seeks to create and sustain positive community among males; understands that the masculine and feminine co-exist in all of us; strives for holistic health in body/mind/spirit; is skilled in the arts of friendship, intimacy, mentorship, and fathering; is skilled in leadership and followership; is honoring in relationships and conscious in sexuality; is creatively alive, spontaneous, clear and aligned in life purpose; is skilled in cooperation; is self-aware and responsible in communication; is assertive in conflict; seeks ongoing awareness about issues of power and diversity; is connected to the wider community and nature, and practices sustainability with self, others and the Earth.